PranjalSri108/criss_nav/README.md

 ## 2D LiDAR Mapping
 We are going to use `Hector_Slam` to create a Map of our Gazebo environment with `LiDAR`

 - Set up Gazebo to load ArUco Markers.
-Run this everytimm you launch a new terminal
+Run this everytime you launch a new terminal

 ```bash
 cd /path/to/catkin_ws